vivaria/edisonrul.ing/docs/source/cards/p/photon-generator-unit.md

 ### Card Rulings

-●“Photon Generator Unit” does not select a target.
+*   “Photon Generator Unit” does not select a target.